Mass at St. Odilia during COVID-19

 Please continue to be considerate of those who are wearing masks and may be vulnerable.

 Monday-Friday, 7:30 AM - also live-streamed

 8:00 AM - Word Communion Service in the Chapel

 Coming Together Safely

-St. Odilia has undertaken precautionary cleaning, disinfecting and implemented social distancing guidelines to help reduce the risk of exposure.
+St. Odilia has undertaken precautionary cleaning and disinfecting to help reduce the risk of exposure.
 However, St. Odilia cannot guarantee that visitors are 100% safe from exposure to COVID-19.
-Therefore, we recommend those who are 65 and older and/or who have underlying health conditions take part in our livestreamed Mass and participate in spiritual communion.
-Please note that Archbishop Hebda has continued his suspension of the Sunday obligation for all Catholics at this time.
+Therefore, we will continue to offer live-streaming of Mass for those who are not fully vaccinated or have underlying health conditions.

 Please see the Catholic Community of St. Odilia Notice of Filming and Photography.